 Currently instructed in the Infected Blood Inquiry on behalf of four men who contracted HIV and HCV through contaminated blood products in the treatment of their haemophilia.

-Currently instructed in the Grenfell Tower Inquiry on behalf of a group of BSR’s ( Bereaved, Survivors and Residents) instructed by Marcia Willis Stewart QC (Hons ) of Birnberg Peirce & Partners
+Currently instructed in the Grenfell Tower Inquiry on behalf of a group of BSR’s ( Bereaved, Survivors and Residents) instructed by Marcia Willis Stewart QC (Hons ) of Birnberg Peirce and Partners

 British Chevening Scholarship, 2000